ECT261 Final Examination Practice

 d) None of these

-c) Prevent local oscillator frequency drift
+c) One-half the local oscillator frequency

 d) None of these